The PNC Financial Services Group Inc. Sells 1,304 Shares of KAR Auction Services, Inc. (NYSE:KAR)

 A number of other large investors have also bought and sold shares of the stock.
 BlackRock Inc. boosted its stake in KAR Auction Services by 3.4% during the fourth quarter.
 BlackRock Inc. now owns 14,284,706 shares of the specialty retailer’s stock worth $265,838,000 after acquiring an additional 473,832 shares in the last quarter.
 Cardinal Capital Management LLC CT boosted its stake in KAR Auction Services by 20.7% during the fourth quarter.
 Cardinal Capital Management LLC CT now owns 5,542,207 shares of the specialty retailer’s stock worth $103,140,000 after acquiring an additional 948,727 shares in the last quarter.
 Marathon Asset Management LLP boosted its stake in KAR Auction Services by 15.1% during the first quarter.
 Marathon Asset Management LLP now owns 4,336,056 shares of the specialty retailer’s stock worth $65,029,000 after acquiring an additional 568,006 shares in the last quarter.
 Dimensional Fund Advisors LP boosted its stake in KAR Auction Services by 1.1% during the fourth quarter.
 Dimensional Fund Advisors LP now owns 3,625,930 shares of the specialty retailer’s stock worth $67,477,000 after acquiring an additional 39,329 shares in the last quarter.
 Finally, Northern Trust Corp lifted its stake in shares of KAR Auction Services by 3.7% in the fourth quarter.
 Northern Trust Corp now owns 2,796,876 shares of the specialty retailer’s stock worth $52,050,000 after buying an additional 98,611 shares in the last quarter.

 Several brokerages have recently issued reports on KAR.
 Truist downgraded shares of KAR Auction Services from a “buy” rating to a “hold” rating and set a $19.00 target price on the stock. in a research note on Wednesday, February 17th.
-Zacks Investment Research upgraded shares of KAR Auction Services from a “sell” rating to a “hold” rating in a research note on Friday, May 7th.
+Stephens reiterated an “equal weight” rating and issued a $16.00 target price (down previously from $23.00) on shares of KAR Auction Services in a research note on Thursday, February 25th.
 JPMorgan Chase & Co. upped their target price on shares of KAR Auction Services from $21.00 to $24.00 and gave the stock an “overweight” rating in a research note on Monday, May 24th.
-Stephens reiterated an “equal weight” rating and issued a $16.00 target price (down previously from $23.00) on shares of KAR Auction Services in a research note on Thursday, February 25th.
+Guggenheim downgraded shares of KAR Auction Services from a “neutral” rating to a “sell” rating and set a $11.00 target price on the stock. in a research note on Wednesday, February 17th.
 Finally, Bank of America upgraded shares of KAR Auction Services from a “neutral” rating to a “buy” rating in a research note on Thursday, May 27th.
 One analyst has rated the stock with a sell rating, three have given a hold rating and six have given a buy rating to the company.
 The company presently has an average rating of “Buy” and an average target price of $26.33.

 KAR Auction Services (NYSE:KAR) last released its quarterly earnings data on Monday, May 3rd.
 The specialty retailer reported $0.45 earnings per share for the quarter, beating the consensus estimate of $0.11 by $0.34.
 KAR Auction Services had a net margin of 2.29% and a return on equity of 8.76%.
 The firm had revenue of $581.60 million during the quarter, compared to analysts’ expectations of $557.55 million.
 During the same period in the previous year, the company earned $0.09 earnings per share.
 The firm’s quarterly revenue was down 9.9% on a year-over-year basis.
 On average, equities analysts predict that KAR Auction Services, Inc. will post 1.03 earnings per share for the current year.